Skip to Content

 Dolphins use the waves from boats to increase their swimming distance and speed.
 They can also feed on fish swept up by the ship’s waves.
-Dolphins are curious about the boats and the people on them.
+Dolphins are curious about boats and the people on them and often swim in front of them.

-I wanted to find out some more information, so I went on a dolphin-watching trip.
-I saw some large pods of dolphins and even managed to see some jumping about an arm’s length from me.
+On the dolphin-watching trip, I saw some large pods of dolphins and even managed to see some jumping about an arm’s length from me.

 Why Do Dolphins Swim with Boats?